 Mistborn's sequel is probably more engaging than even the first.
 The funny thing is, it's almost entirely about a protracted siege, and yet it's a very involving read.
-It probably doesn't, however, lend itself as easily to film format, especially if it's marketed to teens and young adults, who might be expecting more of a Hunger Games type film.
-Despite that, I know there are ways to make it work.
+It probably doesn't, however, lend itself as easily to film format, especially if it's marketed to teens and young adults, who might be expecting more of a

 As with the first, this has pretty much gotta be a movie.
 It's a longer novel, but there's a lot of internal monologuing and scenes that could be shortened.
 That said, while there's a lot of cast from the first film coming over to this one, there are also a lot of new characters.